vandalton/BertaAndButterflies/README.md

 ![Anbernic handheld](./static/anbernic.jpg)

 While you are on the title screen, you can select difficulty level using console's difficulty switch (F4 in Javatari).
 The cloud is one of the level indicators.
-If it's over "B" letter it means "beginner", while "A" means "advanced.
+If it's over "B" letter it means "beginner", while "A" means "advanced".
 Another indicator is net's color - it is red in the advanced mode.

 ## Cartridge